Skip the hassle of braising tofu pouches and use inari age to make inari sushi, sushi rice stuffed in seasoned aburaage.

 What Is Inari Age

-Inari age is seasoned tofu pouches, also known as aburaage.
+Inari age is seasoned tofu pockets, also known as aburaage.
 The aburaage is made of deep-fried firm tofu, and the pockets are sturdy to pack with rice or vegetables.
-While traditionally, you would simmer the aburaage, in this modern-day convenience, you can skip the cooking step and buy it already seasoned.
+While traditionally, you would simmer the aburaage, in this modern convenience, you can skip the cooking step and buy it seasoned.

 How To Use

-As they are already cooked and seasoned, you just need to squeeze the excess liquid, and it’s ready to use.
+As they are already cooked and seasoned, you just need to drain the excess liquid, and it’s ready to use.

 Where To Buy

-You can find it sold in vacuum-sealed packets at Japanese grocery stores in the refrigerated or freezer section or in a can on Amazon.
-I usually buy brands that contain no additives (see below for the package).
+You can find it sold in vacuum-sealed packets at Japanese grocery stores in the refrigerated or freezer section or canned.
+You might also be able to buy it online, such as Amazon.
+I usually buy brands with no additives (see below for the package).

 Homemade Inari Age Recipe

-To make homemade inari age, you need aburaage and pantry-friendly Japanese condiments.
+To make it from scratch, you need aburaage and pantry-friendly Japanese condiments.
 The best thing about homemade tofu pouches is that you can adjust the sweetness, and the flavor is more rounded than the store-bought ones.